ms264556/Hackery/pages/CustomizeZoneDirectorSoftware.md

 The ZoneDirector upgrade process just runs a script (`ac_upg.sh`) from the Software Image, and nothing is signed!
 So it's very easy to customize your ZoneDirector.

-You'll need the to decrypt/encrypt the images.
+You'll need to decrypt/encrypt the images.
 I include bash functions to do this here.
 If you prefer C# then look in the Decryption/Encryption page.

 ## Ruckus Crypt bash Functions (using Python)
 > Use the C# version on the Decrypt/Encrypt page if you want something much faster.